TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 <br>
 <!--Head1 required for internal reference only-->

-Directions: Copy the raw form of this article to create Apollo common solutions articles for the Azure self-help platform.
+Directions: Copy the raw form of this article to create Apollo common solutions articles.
+Authoring guidelines and sample schemas are provided in the template.

 ## Title - Required
 <!--Clearly state the specific issue and how the article addresses it.
 Use sentence capitalization for all headings (capitalize only the first word).